What is gastroesopheal reflux?

 When GER occurs often, it can cause problems with feeding, breathing, and/or weight gain.
 Treatment will likely be needed.
 There are a variety of treatment options such as feeding and burping techniques, positioning, and medicine.
 In extreme cases, surgery may be needed.

-Hold the baby in an upright position during feedings (whether nursing or bottle feeding).
+Hold your infant in an upright position during feedings (whether nursing or bottle feeding).
 When bottling, hold the bottle so that the nipple is always full.
-Never leave your baby alone with the bottle propped in the mouth.
+Never leave your infant alone with the bottle propped in the mouth.

-Do not over-feed your baby.
+Do not over-feed your infant.
 Ask your doctor how much and how often to feed.

-Burp the baby often (2 to 5 times during breast feeding; every ½ to 2 ounces when bottle feeding), or as directed by the doctor.
-The difference depends on your baby's size and amount usually taken.
+Burp your infant often (2 to 5 times during breast feeding; every ½ to 2 ounces when bottle feeding), or as directed by the doctor.
+The difference depends on your infant's size and amount usually taken.

-Hold the baby upright over your shoulder, or place the infant on the tummy over your lap, head higher than hips.
-Do not sit the baby
+Hold your infant upright over your shoulder, or place the infant on the tummy over your lap, head higher than hips.
+Do not sit the infant

 on your lap for burping.

-Keep your baby as upright (chest higher than hips) as possible for at least 30 minutes after meals.
+Keep your infant as upright (chest higher than hips) as possible for at least 30 minutes after meals.
 Avoid the sitting position after eating because this puts pressure on the stomach.

-Some babies need upright positioning during sleep.
+Some infants need upright positioning during sleep.
 A Danny Sling® is needed to keep your baby in a safe upright position if the head of the bed is raised.
-A doctor's order is needed for a Danny Sling.
+A doctor's order is needed for a Danny Sling®.

 Avoid tight-fitting diapers and clothing around the stomach.
 Pressure on the stomach can make the symptoms of GER worse.